Skip to content

 What other costs come with lifetime pet insurance?

 As with any insurance, you’ll need to pay an excess – that is, a contribution towards any claim.
-Your insurance provider will set a compulsory excess, on top of which you might need to pay a voluntary excess.
+Your insurance provider will set a compulsory excess.
+And you might need to pay a voluntary excess on top of this.

 As well as the excess, you may need to make what’s called a co-payment.
 This is a share – usually a percentage – of the cost of your pet’s treatment.
 Check your policy to see if you need to make a co-payment and, if so, how much.